hite77/random-notes/movies_to_watch/movies.md

 - uncharted — hundreds 2022
 - the handmaids tale season 4 — 23 of 41 2021
 - better call saul season 6 — not released yet tivo
+- searching  --> mac screen for most of the movie.
+- the padre

 # Tivo